do-jonathan4/lfz-m1/exercises/javascript-dom-manipulation-1/README.md

 ### Submitting Your Solution

 When your solution is complete, change directories to the root of your lessons repository.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- What is the primary advantage to storing your selected elements in a variable?
-- Why might you need JavaScript to modify the DOM after the page loads?
-- How can you better prepare when writing HTML for DOM manipulation in your JavaScript code?